enthought/pyql/docs/source/getting_started.rst

 The SWIG wrappers provide a very good coverage of the library but have a number of pain points:

-* Few Pythonic optimisation in the syntax: the python code for invoking QuantLib functions looks like the C++ version;
+* Few Pythonic optimisations in the syntax: the python code for invoking QuantLib functions looks like the C++ version;
 * No docstring or function signature are available on the Python side;
 * The debugging is complex, and any customization of the wrapper involves complex programming;
 * The build process is monolithic: any change to the wrapper requires the recompilation of the entire project;